pavel-macovschi/yandex-disk/README.md

 use ImpressiveWeb\YandexDisk\Client;
 // Access token.
 $accessToken = 'xxxxxxxxxxxxxxxxxxx';

 // Path to a whole disk.
 $pathPrefix = 'disk:/';

 // Client init with an access token.
 $client = new Client($accessToken, $pathPrefix);
 ```

-### Go to https://oauth.yandex.ru/client/new and create your first App and add necessary permissions.
-After getting client_id and client_secret you can use it in a client initialization.
+### Go to https://oauth.yandex.ru/client/new create your first App and add necessary permissions.

+### After getting client_id and client_secret you can use it in a client initialization.

 ```php
 // Auth credentials.